axecasper/Google-Earth-Engine-Forest-Fire-Unsupervised/README.md

 **Classified Image:** The image which is shows dry ground, healthy vegetation areas and burned areas.

-**Only Burned:** The layer which is represent only the burned areas.
+**Only Layers:** The code seperate and detect the classes like soil, tree, burned and show them one by one as new layer.

 * We can check all of them from Layers section as a layer of each panels.